A post on The Verge

 This all still speculation at this point, as Valve has not responded to their request for comment.

-The Paradox Forums now feature a new postmortem on Crusader Kings II, written by Henrik 'Doomdark' Fåhraeus, lead designer on the medieval strategy sequel (thanks Quboid).
+, written by Henrik 'Doomdark' Fåhraeus, lead designer on the medieval strategy sequel (thanks Quboid).
 Like any good postmortem, this looks at negative aspects of the game's development along with the positives, so Henrik describes planned features that never made it into the game, and discusses how some of that will still be added:

 So, what are we planning for the future?
 Crusader Kings II will have many major DLC packs that are actually more like small expansions.
 Every time we release a major DLC, we will also release a major free content patch.
 I cannot say exactly when we will be adding what, but here are some things you can expect for free in the coming months: